-If you feel confident in your knowledge, you can visit any of our top-recommended betting sites to place bets on major political events.
+If you feel confident in your knowledge, you can visit any of our top-recommended election betting sites to place bets on major political events.
 The largest online sportsbooks offer politics wagering for events around the world.
-Major events in the US, the UK and Europe are big attractions for gamblers with a thirst for politics.
+Major events in the US, the UK and Europe are big attractions for gamblers who want to bet on politics online.

 How to Bet on Politics Online

 The first step is to find a betting site that offers political wagering.
 This is a little hit-and-miss.
 Some bookmakers stick to sports and ignore everything else.
 Other bookmakers offer a little bit of everything.
 Check out a few of my recommended sportsbooks on this page for real money politics bets.

 If you bet at a sportsbook, your political wagers will bet set up in the same manner as regular sports bets.
 In the years and months before an election, you’ll see a list of major political figures and their associated odds.
 These are basically futures bets for politics.

 As time draws nearer to major elections, the number of options will decrease to the remaining contenders.
 At this point, the sportsbook may change the wager over to a moneyline bet.
 In that case, you will either bet on the favorite with reduced payouts or the underdog with greater potential payouts.

 Another option is to visit a betting exchange.
 Betting exchanges are a little different than sportsbooks.
 Instead of betting against the book, you wager against other gamblers.
 Some people pick one side of the bet while other people take the opposite side.
 Prices for each side of each bet vary based on the current betting market.

 You can read more about betting exchanges here.